BTBurke/twilio-voice/README.md

 ### How it works

-Twilio needs to figure out what to do with your call when someone calls your virtual number.
+Twilio needs to figure out what to do with the call when someone calls your virtual number.
 What this project does is run a simple server that responds with the commands necessary to tell Twilio to forward the incoming call to your phone.

-If you don't pick up or it's busy, it will either read your voicemail script or play your custom message and record the caller's voicemail.
+If you don't pick up or it's busy, it will tell Twilio to read your voicemail script or play your custom message and record the caller's voicemail.
 Once the transcription is ready, it will send you the email with the transcription via Mailgun.

 If you want to see how it works under the hood, open your browser to http://127.0.0.1:4040.
-You'll see the series of requests made by Twilio and this server responding to connect the call.
+You'll see the series of requests made by Twilio and this server responding through the lifecycle of the call.

 ### Limitations

-1. You cannot make an outgoing call and have it appear to come from your virtual number (yet)
+1. You cannot make an outgoing call and have it appear to come from your virtual number (yet).
+This is on the TODO list.
+The way it would work is to call your own virtual number, then dial a forwarding number.
+For the person you call, it would appear as if the call is coming from your virtual number.
 2. No SMS or MMS (yet)
-3. The forwarded calls appear to come from your virtual number.
-This is by design, so you can tell that it's a forwarded call.
+3. The forwarded calls to your phone will appear to come from your virtual number.
+This is by design so you can tell that it's a twilio-voice forwarded call and not someone who dialed you directly.

 ### Developers